natalledm/netflix-clone-project/README.md

 The **data is created dynamically** through an admin page connected to the firestore database.
 If you want to test it, ask me for a teachers account!

-It is a mobile first page, so please check it out first with your mobile or a mobile screen option in your browser.
+It is a desktop first page following the netflix web format, so please open it on a desktop browser.

 You can visit the page [here](https://google.com/tbd) to see the working site.
 I did more steps of organization, including a Figma design, but I will write a shorter Readme.
 If you are curious to see or want to talk about it, let me know! :)